 - Leaves- Falling leaves signal the arrival of cooler air.
 Mulching with the mower is the easiest way to keep leaves off the lawn.

-- Frost- Following a few hard frosts, warm-season grasses can go dormant.
+- Frost- Following a few hard touches of frost, warm-season grasses can go dormant.
 Cool-season lawns can keep growing and may still need mowing.
 Never mow a lawn when it’s covered in frost, though.
 It’s best to stay off frosty grass to protect turf crowns.

 Fall Mowing Plan